Herschel Observers' Manual

 2.1.
 Herschel Spacecraft key characteristics

 2.2.
-The Herschel Telescope's predicted characteristics at working temperature (70 K)
+The Herschel Telescope's predicted characteristics at a working temperature of 70 K.

 2.3.
 Nominal exclusion angles (half-cones) for observation towards major planets

 2.4.
 Herschel pointing requirements (from SRS v3.2) compared with predictions and measured performance.
-Goal conditions assume 18 stars available for guidance within the STR
+Goal conditions assume that 18 stars were available for guidance within the STR field, allowing interlacing to be performed.

 3.1.
 The main imaging capabilities of PACS and SPIRE.
 Please note that the wavelength range of detector sensitivity is approximate and the instrument sensitivities depend on the observing mode, so the values given are only orientative: please consult the relevant observing manual for more detailed values.